ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Access Rights Verification # {#access-rights-verif}

 RS MUST follow the procedures defined in {{Section 5.10.2 of RFC9200}}.
-That is, if RS receives an OSCORE-protected request targeting a protected resource from C, then RS processes the request according to {{RFC8613}}, when Version 1 of OSCORE is used.
-Future specifications may define new versions of OSCORE, which AS can indicate C and RS to use by means of the "osc\_version" field of the EDHOC\_Information object (see {{c-as-comm}}).
+That is, if RS receives an OSCORE-protected request targeting a protected resource from C, then RS processes the request according to {{RFC8613}}.

 If OSCORE verification succeeds and the target resource requires authorization, RS retrieves the authorization information using the access token associated with the OSCORE Security Context.
 Then, RS MUST verify that the authorization information covers the target resource and the action intended by C on it.